The Major Arcana

 XXI The World:

 Ancient/Modern Examples: Gaia, Mother Earth, the universe, the womb, the Great Void, Kundalini, global consciousness, eggs, globes and orbs.
-Movies: Rivers and Tides, Karen Valentine, Bagdad Cafe, and The Royal Tenenbaums.
+Movies: Forrest Gump, Time Bandits, Rivers and Tides, Karen Valentine, Bagdad Cafe, and Black Panther.
 The World is about celebration and abundance.
+Family and community.
 Harmony, liberation and expansion but also an awareness of the earth as a living entity and a desire to protect her.
-Completing a major stage or cycle in your life.
+Completing a major stage or cycle in life.
 A state of universal consciousness.

 Arnell Ando